venividiascii/standard-homeware/README.md

 - **Vanilla**: This bare bones set acts as a template set for all the others.
 Might have some rounded corners, as a treat.
 - **Minimal Material**
 - **Easy to print** - Contiguous layers, if possible.
-- Print for life
 - Sample - Skeleton version for testing size. like a two layer picture frame. or the front couple layers of a drawer.
 Or scaffolding for a box.
+Not functional except for helping you visualize the object
 - Geometric - Hope you like triangles
 - Roll-top Desk
 - Art Deco